AldisiRana/GenRisk/README.md

 within a phenotype in a population

 ## Requirements
-* annotated vcf (should contain variant ID, ALT, Gene, and deleterious score, for more information check out the example in toy_example)
 * plink >= 1.9 https://www.cog-genomics.org/plink/
 * R version >= 3.6.3

 ## Installation
 ``GenRisk`` can be installed on python3+ from the latest code on [GitHub](https://github.com/AldisiRana/GenRisk) with: